Miracleman: Miracleman at Eclipse Comics (1985-1993)

 Following the demise of Warrior, and after unsuccessful negotiations with DC and Marvel, Skinn struck a deal with the Schanes brothers at Pacific Comics of San Diego in 1984 to continue the story - unaware at the time that he did not have the rights to do so.
 Most of Pacific's assets were taken over by Guerneville-based rival Eclipse Comics after being won at a foreclosure auction by co-owner Dean Mullaney, including the Marvelman deal.
-To avoid any further legal action the title was retitled Miracleman, with the characters renamed accordingly; previewing the series in Amazing Heroes, Eclipse editor-in-chief Cat Yronwode suggested she had considered a write-in campaign to name the hero.
-The renaming seems to have taken place independently from "Miracleman" having been among the working names for the character considered by Anglo and Miller, and its' use for a further derivative of Marvelman created by Anglo and publishing in 1965 as Miracle Man.
+Initially the title was advertised and promoted as Marvelman.
+However to avoid any further legal action the title was retitled Miracleman, with the characters renamed accordingly; previewing the series in Amazing Heroes, Eclipse editor-in-chief Cat Yronwode suggested she had considered a write-in campaign to name the hero.
+The renaming seems to have taken place independently from "Miracleman" having been among the working names for the character considered by Anglo and Miller, and its use for a further derivative of Marvelman created by Anglo and publishing in 1965 as Miracle Man.
 It was in fact suggested by Moore as an alternate name during his original Warrior proposal should Skinn had ultimately decided on a fresh work instead of resurrecting Marvelman, and he had used it for an analogue of the character briefly featured in his work on Marvel UK's Captain Britain strip.
 The new title was announced in May 1985, shortly before publication.